Get

 The availability of fake testicles for dogs can help owners feel better about having their pets neutered.
 Some owners don’t like the idea of altering their dog’s genitals through neutering and want to keep everything intact.
 They think that their dogs will miss their testicles, just like Greg Miller did.
 So, if they can replace the real testicles with fake ones, they can feel less guilty about the neutering process and have confidence that their dogs won’t be mourning the loss of their parts.

-The evidence of a psychological benefit of Neuticles to our canines is anecdotal and mostly based on anthropomorphism and owner preference.
+The evidence of the psychological benefit of Neuticles to our canines is anecdotal and mostly based on anthropomorphism and owner preference.
 However, there is also an argument that fake testicles can help encourage more people to have their pets neutered and reduce the number of homeless dogs in the world.

 In some countries, such as the UK, using fake testicles is considered unethical.
 The UK’s Royal College of Veterinary Surgeons (RVCS) states that “the insertion of prosthetic testicles is not a procedure that benefits the animal and is not in the animal’s interest”